How to Make Fisherman’s Soup

 Once the sea foods are cooked, add the fresh pieces of crayfish and the crayfish powder.
 Allow to simmer for 1 minute.

-Add the cocoyam paste, stir properly until the cocoyam has dissolved completely and is evenly distributed.
+Add the cocoyam paste, and stir appropriately until the cocoyam has dissolved completely and is evenly distributed.
 Add your palm oil and Uziza and allow to simmer for a minute.

 YourRivers State fisherman’s soup is ready.
 You can serve with Garri, Pounded yam or any swallow of your choice.